FREE CASE EVALUATION

 Step #4 Depositions

 A deposition is an in-person question and answer session between the attorneys on a case and the opposing party.
-Depositions can be taken of the plaintiff, defendant, and any relevant witnesses or family members who can provide relevant information.
+Depositions can be taken of the plaintiff, defendant, and any relevant witnesses or family members who can provide reflevant information.

 Depositions can cover a lot of ground, depending on what the lawyers want to ask.
 Depositions are very important to personal injury claims.
 They provide attorneys and any judges in the case with a clear view of each party.
 For example, if a plaintiff handles the questioning very well and provides convincing evidence of injury and loss, they will have a much stronger case than if they fumble and fail to answer questions.